joelgeorgev/learning-observable-typescript/README.md

 # learning-observable-typescript
-A starter project using RxJS Observable in TypeScript.
+A starter project using RxJS Observable in TypeScript containing code samples of a few RxJS operators.
-Development in progress.

 ## To run the app
 ```